Changing up your candle making experience

 Trying different types of candle wax than you are used to using can really change your candle making experience.
 Different types of candle making wax, wicks and dyes can change the finished appearance and burning times of your candles and each one is a little different to work with.

 Some people have a preference for one or two, but you won’t know which waxes you like if you don’t try working with them at some point.
-The best wax for candles is also not that hard to find, I did a quick search at Amazon and found all kinds of candle making wax.
+The best wax for candles is also not that hard to find, I did a quick search at Amazon and found all kinds of candle making wax and I’ve included options for you below.

 Paraffin Wax For Candle Making